 Conversion into a CIO means that the AM will be a different body with a different charity registration number.
-Thus assets, including properties and bank and building society accounts, will have to be transferred.
-(It is possible that some banks and building societies will allow existing accounts to be retained, but it is more likely that new accounts will be needed, including those for local meetings.)
+Assets, including properties and bank and building society accounts (including those of local meetings), will have to be transferred.

 Trustees will also have to check how the change affects existing contracts including employment contracts and such things as pension schemes and debts.